 Common bean landrace and wild type germplasm collection

-A wide collection of common bean landraces and wild types from different geographic origins conserved in the germplasm bank.
+A wide collection of common bean landraces and wild types from different geographic origins is conserved.

 Characterized for a wide range of fruit development, time to flowering, quality and biotic resistance phenotypic traits.

 Evaluated on a broad range of environments and photoperiod conditions.